-Unquoted investments at fair value through profit or loss included a bond amounting to \$20,791,000 (2020: \$21,887,000) bearing interest at 4% (2020: 4%) per annum which is maturing in 2027.
+In prior year, unquoted investments at fair value through profit or loss included a bond amounting to \$20,791,000 bearing interest at 4% per annum which is maturing in 2027.
+For the financial year ended 31 December 2022, the balance has been reclassified to disposal group and assets classified as held for sale (Note 37).

-Unquoted investments at fair value through profit or loss included compulsorily convertible debentures amounting to \$74,034,000 (2020: \$72,452,000) bearing interest at rates ranging from 0.0001% to 10.0% (2020: 0.0001% to 10.0%) per annum which is maturing in 2022 and 2040 respectively.
+Unquoted investments at fair value through profit or loss included compulsorily convertible debentures amounting to \$46,821,000 (2021: \$74,034,000).
+During the year, the Group has converted 5,035,464 of the compulsorily convertible debentures held into equity shares at a conversion rate of 1:1 amounting to INR 1,280 million (approximately \$22.7 million).
+The remaining compulsorily convertible debentures bear interest at 10.0% per annum which is maturing in 2040.